terminalcloud/apps/docs/pimcore.md

 You can replicate this container from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
 `wget https://raw.githubusercontent.com/terminalcloud/apps/master/pimcore_installer.sh && bash pimcore_installer.sh`

-Use at lease a "small" Terminal container to host this application.
+Use at least a "small" Terminal container to host this application.

 ---